reapp/reapp-ui/docs/core/typeahead.md

 If provided as a string, it will interpret it as a field name and fuzzy filter on that field of each option object.

+#### props.allowCustomValues

+Type: `Boolean`

+Decide whether or not to show a custom value such as a static option at the end of your option list that is always shown.

 #### props.staticCustomValue

 Type: `String`

 Set the default customValue display property.

+#### props.inputProps

+Type: `Object`

+Set any addtional props that will be included on the typeahead input.

 ## Developing